Samedis-care/react-components/docs/FormEngine.md

 ### Creating an error component

-A error component will display the errors occurring in the form and the form components.
+An error component will display the errors occurring in the form and the form components.
 It has a single property: `error`.
 The `error` property is never null.
-It may be updated from time to time to display a new error.
+Its `error` property may get updated from time to time.
+Your component won't be unmounted until the form gets unmounted.

 A basic error component which uses dialogs can be found below: